Alli1223/space-station-manager/README.md

 * **Server** – implemented with `boost::asio` to handle clients and maintain the world state.
 * **Client** – uses OpenGL through GLFW and GLEW for rendering.
 * **Map** – infinite grid of cells.
 The starting area is a 20x20 space station enclosed by impassable walls with empty space outside.
+The server persists the current map to `map.txt` so edits are kept between runs.

 ## Building